QuickBooks Blog

 Reasons Why You Need a General Ledger?

-General Ledger is the second most important Book of Entry after the Journal.
-This is because you record transactions under specific account heads in Ledger.
+A general ledger is the second most important book of entry after the Journal, because you record transactions under specific account heads in Ledger.

-Furthermore, unlike journal where transactions are recorded in chronological order as they occur.
-Thus, you record transactions in the ledger by classifying them under various account heads to which they relate.
+Unlike journal where transactions are recorded in chronological order as they occur, you record transactions in the ledger by classifying them under various account heads to which they relate.

 • Amount of goods bought, etc.

-Therefore, Ledger makes it easy for you to refer back to transactions in case you need to do so in the future.
-Besides this, you can also understand the following.
+A ledger makes it easy for you to refer back to transactions in case you need to do so in the future.
+Besides this, you can also understand the following:

-• the expenses you incur in a given accounting period.
+• Expenses incurred in a given accounting period

-Likewise, having proper Ledger Accounts help you to prepare the Trial Balance Sheet.
-Thus, with the Trial Balance, you can verify the accuracy of your accounts and prepare final accounts.
-These accounts may include the Income Statement and Balance Sheet.
+Having proper ledger accounts help you to prepare a trial balance sheet, meaning you can verify the accuracy of your accounts and prepare final accounts.
+These accounts may also include the income statement and balance sheet.

-Furthermore, a General Ledger helps you to know the overall profitability and financial health of your business entity.
-In addition to this, the detailed information contained in General Ledgers helps you to do the audit smoothly.
+A general ledger helps you to know the overall profitability and financial health of your business.
+In addition to this, the information contained in general ledgers help you to run any audits smoothly.

 What is a GL Reconciliation Process?

-Your General Ledger records transactions under different account heads.
-Thus, General Ledger Reconciliation helps you to ensure accuracy of the information contained in your General Ledger Accounts.
+Reconciliation of your general ledger helps you to ensure accuracy of the information contained in your general ledger accounts.

-This is done by comparing balances appearing on the Ledger Accounts to the original documents like bank statements, invoices, credit card statements, purchase receipts, etc.
+This is done by comparing balances that appear on the ledger accounts to those on the original documents, such as bank statements, invoices, credit card statements, purchase receipts, etc.

-Furthermore, you identify errors or misstatements and take the requisite actions to make good the errors.
-Therefore, your or your accountants go through each of the accounts individually if you prepare Journal and Ledger manually.
+If you identify errors or misstatements, you can then take the requisite actions to make good the errors.
+If you are preparing the journal or ledger manually, you or your accountant will need to go through each of the accounts individually.

-Further, you also match General Ledger Account balances to the source documents to see if the accounts are accurate.
-However, with online accounting software like QuickBooks, the General Ledger Reconciliation had become a lot easier.
+You also match general ledger account balances to source documents to see if the accounts are accurate.
+However, with online accounting software like QuickBooks, general ledger reconciliation has become a lot easier.

-This is because you or accounting professionals are no longer required to go through the pain of recording the transactions first in the Journal and then transfer them to Ledger.
+This is because you, or an accounting professional, are no longer required to go through the pain of recording the transactions in the journal first before transferring them to the ledger.

-In this step, you need to compare the previous accounting periods closing trial balances to the opening balances of the current period ledger accounts.
-Thus, you need to check the balances for balance sheet accounts like assets, liabilities, and stockholder’s equity.
+You need to compare the closing trial balances of previous accounting periods to the opening balances of the current period's ledger accounts.
+In doing so, you'll need to check the balance sheet accounts for details like assets, liabilities, and stockholder’s equity.

-Whereas, the income statement accounts like operating, non-operating income and expenses start afresh in every accounting period.
-That is, these accounts must have a NIL balance at the beginning of the accounting period.
+Income statement accounts, like operating and non-operating income, and expenses start afresh with every accounting period.
+So, at the beginning of the accounting period, these accounts must have a NIL balance.

 Find out how to connect your bank in the video below.

-Suppose you discover after reconciliation that certain amounts were not correctly recorded in your Ledger.
-It could be an entry with an incorrect amount or an entry you completely omitted to record in your General Ledger Accounts.
+Suppose you discover after reconciliation that certain amounts were not correctly recorded in your ledger.
+It could be due to an entry with an incorrect amount or an entry you completely omitted to record in your general ledger accounts.

-For example, you identified that a payment of $1,000 to your vendor William Paper Mill was wrongly recorded as $100.
-Now, the best practice of recording a correct entry is to reverse the original entry and then record a new entry with the correct amount.
+For example, if you identified that a payment of $1,000 to your vendor William Paper Mill was wrongly recorded as $100, the best practice is to reverse the original entry and then record a new entry with the correct amount.

 Original Entry